thriveweb/sailinginparadise/content/pages/home.md

     description: Hire a private yacht for your small family group to enjoy our beautiful waterways and the Queensland sunshine!
     title: Small family day charters
-  - title: Christmas Party Charters
-    description: Treat your team to an unforgettable day or evening on the water.
-    buttonUrl: boat-charter/gold-coast-christmas-parties/
   - buttonUrl: cruise/gold-coast-sunset-city-lights-cruise/
     description: 2 hour of bliss on the Gold Coast Broadwater at dusk...
     title: Sunset & City Lights